Opinion | Putin should know: Rain hell on Ukraine and it still may not fall

 But Chechnya in 1999 was a small place, with one city of more than 50,000 people: Grozny.
 Ukraine is a large country with many cities.
 Kyiv alone has more than twice the population of the entire Chechen Republic.
 Even with millions of troops on his Eastern front, Hitler could not break great cities through siege and shelling.
 Putin’s forces in Ukraine are but a small fraction of that number.

 Despite nearly 25 years of Putin propaganda about the taming of Chechnya, the stories of Leningrad and Stalingrad are still well known to every Russian.
-In this dark hour, the world can hope that, day by day, more of them recognize that Kyiv and Kharkiv, Odessa and Mariupol, Lviv and Dnipro may be equally unbreakable.
+In this dark hour, the world can hope that, day by day, more of them recognize that Kyiv and Kharkiv, Odessa and Mariupol, Lviv and Dnipro might be equally unbreakable.
 Until some way is found to shake Putin from his mad miscalculation, this horrible man will steer a path to hell.